-As a chemistry major, you’ll be involved in independent research projects.
+As a chemistry or biochemistry major, you’ll be involved in independent research projects.

 Projects are designed in close collaboration with a faculty mentor to coincide with your particular interests and goals.
 Through this advanced theoretical or laboratory work, you’ll be able to demonstrate the cumulative knowledge you will have gained in the course of your undergraduate studies.
 Many of our students present their research at local seminars and national conferences, gaining valuable experience and exposure to the scientific community.

 The Capstone Experience

-All chemistry majors at Elmhurst University complete a research project in collaboration with a faculty advisor.
+All chemistry and biochemistry majors at Elmhurst University complete a research project in collaboration with a faculty advisor.